matiassolorza/matiassolorza.github.io/index.md

 ## Research

-### Natural Disasters and Slow Recoveries: New Evidence from Chile
+### Why Are Recoveries after Natural Disasters So Slow?
+Evidence from Chile

 (with Lissette Briones)

-We study the macroeconomic responses of Chilean regions to natural disasters—floods and wildfires—using local projections and a combination of public and novel administrative data.
-We document persistent output losses, weak investment recovery, declining commercial debt, and lower wages following disaster events.
-These patterns are difficult to reconcile with standard reconstruction dynamics, which predict a rapid recovery after capital destruction.
+We study the macroeconomic consequences of floods and wildfires in Chile using local projections and a unique combination of public and novel administrative data.
+We document persistent output losses, weak investment despite strong incentives to rebuild productive capital, delayed contractions in commercial credit, and persistent declines in wages following disaster events.
+While these patterns reveal substantial post-disaster persistence, reduced-form evidence alone cannot identify the distortions responsible for the slow recovery.
-To understand the sources of persistence, we develop a real business cycle model with capital destruction, financial frictions, labor distortions, and productivity disruptions.
-The model is disciplined by the post-disaster dynamics of GDP and investment and reproduces the observed persistence in economic activity.
-Our results show that no single mechanism explains slow recoveries.
-Capital destruction accounts for the initial decline in output, while financial conditions and productivity disruptions shape the subsequent recovery path.
-More broadly, slow recoveries emerge from the interaction of reconstruction needs, financing conditions, and persistent disruptions to productive capacity.
-These findings suggest that effective disaster recovery policies must address not only physical reconstruction, but also the financial and productivity barriers that hinder regional recovery after climate-related shocks.
+To address this question, we develop a quantitative accounting framework for post-disaster recoveries based on a dynamic general equilibrium model with capital destruction, financial frictions, productivity shocks, credit supply restrictions, and labor-market wedges.
+The model is disciplined by the joint dynamics of GDP, investment, credit, wages, and labor-market outcomes, allowing us to quantify the contribution of each distortion to the recovery process.
+We find that no single distortion explains the persistence of output losses.
+Instead, productive capital destruction drives the initial contraction, while productivity, financial conditions, credit supply restrictions, and labor-market distortions become quantitatively important at different stages of the recovery.
+Overall, persistent disaster recoveries in emerging economies arise from the interaction of multiple wedges rather than any single friction.
+Beyond the evidence for Chile, our framework provides a tractable accounting methodology for quantifying the macroeconomic distortions underlying post-disaster recoveries and evaluating reconstruction policies.

 ### The Ambiguity Costs of Climate Change